 There’s a certain element of irony to say that our phones have become our phonebooks as well.
 Carrying around the Yellow Pages in our pockets would never work, at least not a printed copy that doesn’t update as roads change and businesses move locations.

-Google has provided a number of location based services, including advertising in the form of local alerts.
-With both Apple and Google making driving a more social based activity, hopefully people will be keeping their eyes on the road when driving (something commentors in my post on Parameterless Searches were concerned about, worried that people shaking their phones while driving, to see if there was traffic congestion ahead, were concerned about.
+Google has provided many location-based services, including advertising in the form of local alerts.
+With both Apple and Google making driving a more social-based activity, hopefully, people will be keeping their eyes on the road when driving (something commentators in my post on Parameterless Searches were concerned about, worried that people shaking their phones while driving, to see if there was traffic congestion ahead, were concerned about.